SotiriaZarri/WebApp/README.md

       java -jar target/WebApp.jar

 2. Once the application is running, you can access it by navigating to http://localhost:8090 in your web browser.
-3. Now you can interact with Rest APIs and stoe Sensor readings or retrieve by POST and GETS requests.
+3. Now you can interact with Rest APIs and store Sensor readings or retrieve by POST and GETS requests.

 # Dockerization